A question we are often asked following the death of a parent, sibling, or other important person, is “should my child go back to school yet?”

-Every person’s grief is unique and everyone has different responses and reactions to bereavement, therefore, it isn’t possible to give a categorical ‘yes’ or ‘no’ answer.
+Every person’s grief is unique, and everyone will have different responses and reactions to bereavement, therefore, it isn’t possible to give a categorical ‘yes’ or ‘no’ answer.
 However, here are a number of things to think about as you make the decision that is right for your family.

 How does my child feel about school?

 School provides a familiar, routine part of children’s lives.
-Many children who have been bereaved find returning to school comforting, even quite soon after someone has died, because it shows them that some things are reliable and stay the same – even if so much else is changing.
+Many children who have been bereaved find returning to school comforting, even quite soon after someone has died, because it shows them that some things are reliable and stay the same – even when so many other areas of their lives may be changing.

-When so much is happening at home (for example, funeral arrangements being made, many visitors dropping by), children may appreciate the distraction of being in school with their friends, their teacher and all the comfort of a routine.
+Soon after a bereavement, so much can be happening at home, for example, funeral arrangements being made and many visitors dropping by to offer support.
+Children may appreciate the distraction of being in school with their friends, their teacher and all the comfort of a routine.
 Other children may want to be at home and involved in all these important discussions about the person who has died and may find being at school during this time a source of anxiety.

 For those who find school more challenging or already experience issues with friendships, for example, it can feel overwhelming to return too quickly.
-They may be concerned about breaking down in front of people or being unable to focus or contribute to lessons.
+They may be concerned about breaking down in front of people, having to draw attention to themselves if needing to leave a lesson for support or being unable to focus or contribute to lessons as they usually may do.

 What is happening at school that they might miss?